-Manual setup varies between devices so you’ll need to consult the user guide for the exact steps, but generally, it’s a matter of connecting to the booster with a computer or smartphone, and using a web browser interface to enter your Wi-Fi SSID (the network name) and password.
+Manual setup varies between devices so you’ll need to consult the user guide for the exact steps, but generally, it’s a matter of connecting to the booster with a computer or smartphone then using a web browser interface to enter your Wi-Fi SSID (the network name) and password.

-Some extenders - like the Sky Wireless Booster - broadcast the same SSID as the original network while others will change it, often appending the original name with ‘EXT’ to indicate which is the extension.
+Some extenders broadcast the same SSID as the original network while others will modify it slightly, often appending the original name with ‘EXT’ to indicate which is the extension.
 It is usually possible to rename the extended network to anything you like.

 Using your broadband booster

 Remember that Wi-Fi extenders which receive and amplify a wireless network need to be positioned in a location where some signal is available.
 If you want to extend your Wi-Fi network to an area where there’s currently no reception, you can instead use a powerline Wi-Fi adapter as that transfers data using electrical circuits rather than relying upon wireless connectivity.

 All it takes is a powerline adapter plugged in next to your router and another Wi-Fi enabled adapter plugged into any other socket, and you can deliver wireless across your home.